genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 This guide shows you how to develop a transformation configuration and iterate on it until it produces the results you want.
 A configuration is a reusable, versioned JSON document that tells an image how to process your input.
 The workflow below takes you from a first draft, through dry-run testing, to a configuration you can run for real and reuse across jobs.

-For the full field-by-field schema of every configuration endpoint, see the [API reference](api-reference.md#transformation-configurations).
+For the full field-by-field schema of every configuration endpoint, see the [API reference](#) <!-- TODO(swagger): repoint to OpenAPI/Swagger spec (was api-reference.md#transformation-configurations) -->.

 ## Prerequisites